AWE racing car: EMW R3/55

 At the ADAC 1000 km race on May 27, 1956, at the Nürburgring, for which 61 cars were registered and 57 competed, the AWE racing collective started with two vehicles.
 To increase reliability and survive the 44 laps, the team reduced engine power; but nevertheless, Paul Thiel/Egon Binner dropped out on lap 29 with an engine failure.
-The Edgar Barth/Arthur Rosenhammer team with starting number 26, on the other hand, finished seventh in the overall classification and finished third in the sports car class up to 1500 cm³, one lap down, behind the Porsche 550 RS driven by Wolfgang von Trips/Umberto Maglioli and Richard von Frankenberg/Hans Herrmann.
+The Edgar Barth/Arthur Rosenhammer team with starting number 26, on the other hand, finished seventh in the overall classification and finished third in the sports car class up to 1500 cm3, one lap down, behind the Porsche 550 RS driven by Wolfgang von Trips/Umberto Maglioli and Richard von Frankenberg/Hans Herrmann.
 Barth/Rosenhammer completed 43 laps or 980.83 km in 8:05:54.2 hours; this corresponds to an average speed of 121.1 km/h.
 The winners' Moss/Behra/Taruffi/Schell Maserati 300S with a 3-liter engine drove an average of 129.8 km/h.

 The last encounter with the racing drivers from Porsche took place on September 16, 1956, at the AVUS, where AWE took third and fourth place after Porsche.
 The racing collective started for the last time on September 23, 1956, in Dessau in a race in which the West German competition did not take part.
 Barth won ahead of Rosenhammer and Thiel.
 After the 1956 season, the development of racing vehicles at the Eisenach automobile plant was stopped and the racing collective was dissolved in April 1957.
-Edgar Barth then switched to Porsche in Germany in 1957.
+Edgar Barth then switched to Porsche in West Germany in 1957.